Clustering of Gravitational Wave and Supernovae events: a multitracer analysis in Luminosity Distance Space: Observational effects in Luminosity Distance Space

 where $a$ is the scale factor and $H$ represents the Hubble parameter (redshift dependencies are omitted for clarity).
 The parameters $f_{D_L}$ and $\alpha$ are defined as:

 where $\eta$ is the conformal time and $n_i$ the comoving number density of the source ($i = $ DBH, DNS, BHNS or SN).
 The latter is computed by dividing $N_m$ from eq. (\ref{eq:N_merger}) -- for mergers -- or $N_{SN}$ from eq. (\ref{eq:N_SN}) -- for SN -- by the comoving volume.
 The obtained distribution is interpolated with a skewed gaussian and analytically differentiated in order to get $d\ln n_i/d\ln\chi$.
 Eq. (\ref{eq:delta}) is the same as the one originally derived in \cite{Namikawa_2021}, where $\gamma = {f_{D_L}/2}$ is used.
 The term $f_{D_L}$ displays an interesting behaviour, as discussed in \cite{zhang2018,Libanore_2021}: it approaches zero at low $z$ and increases at higher redshift, crossing the value $f_{D_L} = 1$ at $z \simeq 1.7$.
 This means that at high redshifts ($z \gtrsim 2$), LDSD are larger than redshift space distortions, whereas at lower redshift, LDSD turn out to be very small.
 Since, as showed in sec. \ref{sec:SN}, the SN distribution is relevant only for $z\lesssim 1$, this implies that SN observations are almost unaffected by LDSD.
+This could provide interesting insights for the analysis of SN peculiar velocities, which are on their own a powerful tool in constraining Cosmology (see e.g. \cite{Davis_2011,krishnan2021hints,graziani2020peculiar}).
 Fig. \ref{fig:alpha} shows the results we obtained for $\alpha$, which slightly differ from those in \cite{Namikawa_2021}, because of the different comoving number densities used in our work.

 In \cite{Namikawa_2021}, it is shown that the lensing contribution to the overdensity (see eq. (\ref{eq:delta})) can be written as:

 where the lensing kernel $w(\chi,\chi')$ is computed using eq. (\ref{eq:kappa}), its derivative and eq. (\ref{eq:delta}):